Employing Namespaces in TypeScript to encapsulate your data

 const ross: Person = API.getPerson("Ross Geller", 30);

-In the above example, we have just changed the var <alias> declarations to import <alias> expression.
+In this example, we have just changed the var <alias> declarations to import <alias> expression.
 This shouldn’t be compared with ES6 import statement.
 This is just a syntactical sugar to create an alias for namespaces.

 // a.js